nosana-ci/nosana-cli/docs/Nosana Node Documentation 14aa27e638658070af2ad51b1415f8be/Secure Job Execution and Result Retrieval 1bca27e6386580a785e4d5f7568dffca.md

 - The host verifies authentication before returning results.
 - The results are transmitted securely.
-- then an empty result (only running information) is posted to IPFS without any logs or result
+- Then an empty result (only running information) is posted to IPFS without any logs or results.

-NT:
+Note:

 - `send` ensures private job submission.
 - `receive` ensures private result retrieval.
-- These functionalities can be used separately or together like below
+- These functionalities can be used separately or together as shown below:

 ```json
 {